huangzhii/RAD/README.md

 ## Data availability

-Skyline documents, raw files for quality control and DIA data are available at [Panorama Public](https://panoramaweb.org/ADBrainCleanDiagDIA.url).
-ProteomeXchange ID: [PXD034525](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD034525).
-All external data are available at https://www.synapse.org/ based on the request.
+The Skyline documents, raw files for quality control, and DIA data used in this study are available at [Panorama Public](https://panoramaweb.org/ADBrainCleanDiagDIA.url).
+The proteomics data generated in this study have been deposited in the ProteomeXchange database under the access code: [PXD034525](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD034525).
+The external validation data are available and can be obtained at [synapse.org](https://www.synapse.org/).
+Specifically, [Banner](https://www.synapse.org/#!Synapse:syn7170616), [ROSMAP](https://www.synapse.org/#!Synapse:syn3219045), [UPP](https://www.synapse.org/#!Synapse:syn17009177), and [BLSA](https://www.synapse.org/#!Synapse:syn3606086).
+UniProtKB (2022_01) database can be reached at [here](https://www.uniprot.org/release-notes/2022-02-23-release).
 To fully comply with the policy of [synapse.org](https://www.synapse.org/), no identifiable or controlled source data, including metadata, can be found within this repository.

 ## Prerequisite